Grupo Bandeirantes de Comunicação

 Grupo Bandeirantes de Comunicação (commonly referred only as Grupo Bandeirantes or Bandeirantes) is a Brazilian media conglomerate founded on the creation of the first group communication vehicle, Rádio Bandeirantes, on 6 May 1937.
+The group was founded by São Paulo Brazilian-Syrian businessman João Saad.
+Since 1999, the conglomerate has been chaired by Johnny Saad, João Jorge's son, who assumed this role in the company after his father's death.